 What Else to Add to Chicken Vegetable Soup?

 There are a few things you can add to this chicken vegetable soup recipe to make it heartier.

-- Add beans: Any kind of canned beans like red kidney beans, cannellini beans or black beans will work.
+- Add beans: Any kind of canned beans or cooked dried beans like red kidney beans, cannellini beans or black beans will work.
 Just use whatever you have in your pantry.